orez-rj/kubix/README.md

 ### Pod Logs

-View and follow pod logs with advanced options:
+View and follow pod logs with advanced options and built-in filtering:

 ```bash
 # View logs from a pod